 VA mortgage rates are the lowest of any low- and no-downpayment mortgage loans.
 For qualifying borrowers, it’s about the best mortgage product on the market.
 Eligible veterans never pay mortgage insurance, further improving the affordability of homeownership.

 In general, active duty and honorably discharged service personnel are eligible for the VA program.
 In addition, home buyers who have spent at least 6 years in the Reserves or National Guard are eligible, as are spouses of servicemembers killed in the line of duty.Check current VA mortgage rates (Dec 2nd, 2023)

 USDA home loans offer zero down payment and low rates to buyers in less dense suburban and rural areas.
 These loans are backed by the U.S. Department of Agriculture.

 The program was created to spur homeownership and economic activity outside of major urban areas.
-As such, homeowners must make less than 115% of median income for the area.
+As such, homeowners must make less than 115% of the median income for the area.
 These income limits are quite generous.
-In some locales, upper middle-class families will fall within acceptable limits.
+In some locales, upper-middle-class families will fall within acceptable limits.

 USDA loans are one of the most affordable loan types.
 USDA interest rates are lower than those of conventional loans.
 Monthly payments are extremely affordable.

 This program is a powerful loan option for suburban renters hoping to break into the housing market.

 There’s no obligation once you check your eligibility for one of these programs.
 The lender will tell you if you qualify, and if you feel it’s not the right time to buy, you do not have to proceed.Click here to check your home buying eligibility (Dec 2nd, 2023)